khaldoun-xyz/standard/README.md

   gives you a good basic overview.
 - [This cheatsheet](https://vim.rtorr.com/) contains many useful commands.

-We don't mind if you don't want use Vim or Vim motions.

-### LazyVim
+#### LazyVim

-- If you want to use LazyVim as your IDE, you can follow this [installation video](https://manual.omakub.org/1/read/13/neovim).
+- If you want to use NeoVim as your IDE, you can follow this [LazyVim installation video](https://manual.omakub.org/1/read/13/neovim).
 And [here](https://manual.omakub.org/1/read/13/neovim)
 is a list of useful LazyVim commands.
 - If you want to use LazyGit, watch [this video](https://www.youtube.com/watch?v=CPLdltN7wgE).